charbelnehme/case-study/README.md

 #### What specific financial activities is the company or project trying to solve? ####

-Justin Green is the Chief Product and Strategy Officer for Moula, and explains that for many businesses traditional banks simply don’t work.
+Moula's Chief Product and Strategy Officer, Justin Green, explains the reason that traditional banks are ineffective for many businessnes -

 > “If you don’t have the benefit of assets, like the family home to put up as collateral, then your ability to borrow money from the bank is pretty limited.
 So Moula’s thesis was very much ‘can we partner with small businesses?’, try and demystify this volatility that exists in small businesses, encourage this open-sharing of business data, as the critical asset to understand the nature of someone’s business,” says Green.

-What Moula recognised was the value of the data that small business held about itself.
-If there was a way for lenders to see that data, analyse it, and assess the opportunities and risk – in short, determine the creditworthiness of the business – then it would be possible to identify who to offer loans to, because the data revealed that the underlying business was a good bet.
+Moula has recognised the value of the data that small business held about itself.
+If there was a way for lenders to see that data, analyse it, and assess the opportunities and risk – in short, determine the creditworthiness of the business – then it would be possible to identify who to offer loans to, because the data revealed that the underlying business was not a credit risk.

-Moula struck partnerships with the likes of cloud accounting business Xero that many small businesses already trust with their data, and started to develop an intelligent platform to underpin the loan process.
+Moula has partnered with cloud accounting business Xero that many small businesses already trust with their data, and developed it's AI and machine learning algorithm to underpin the loan process.

 <br/>
 <div align="right">